 Off-Page SEO refers to your website’s overall “authority” on the web determined by what other websites say about your site.
-Off-page optimization is a long-term process and takes time to improve.
+Off-page optimization is a long-term process and takes the time to improve.
 Simply put, off page is all about your online reputation.
 Off page optimization includes acquiring backlinks to your page from the authority sites in your niche.
-Backlinks is the currency of any off-page strategy.
+Backlinks are the currency of any off-page strategy.
 And, unlike on-page optimization, off-page optimization efforts are not apparently visible on the webpage itself; it does the background work for a better search result.

 But, after the recent Google Panda and Penguin updates, off-page optimization scenario has drastically changed.
-Many effective old school practices became obsolete and negatively affected many big websites with high page ranks.Off page optimization effort can be grossly divided in two parts:
+Many effective old school practices became obsolete and negatively affected many big websites with high page ranks.Off page optimization effort can be grossly divided into two parts:

 1. Acquiring Backlinks

 Acquiring backlinks to your pages from higher authority sites is now more important than ever.
 Search engines treat link popularity as one of the key factors for a better search engine ranking.
 Though, link popularity is not the top ranking factor anymore, as it can easily be manipulated.
-Now a days, search engines focus more on the quality of your content and the level of engagement on the site, over the number of links pointing towards your site.
+Nowadays, search engines focus more on the quality of your content and the level of engagement on the site, over the number of links pointing towards your site.
 So, the success factor is not building a long list of inbound links but building a trail of quality links for your site.
 Creating quality content that informs and educates your target audience is more important than ever.

-TIP: Getting a number of links from multiple domains relevant in your industry is the key.
+TIP: Getting a number of links from multiple domains relevant in your industry are the key.
 Buying backlinks from non-related domains won’t earn you goodwill in search engine results and can even penalize you.